 take less distance to brake than a large aircraft and has thus the opportunity

-the shortly exit the runway, freeing valuable takeoff or landing slots.
+to exitthe runway, freeing valuable takeoff or landing slots., freeing valuable takeoff or landing slots.

 Although there is a wide variety of terminal designs, most fit within